MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-manage-images-retail-mpos.md

     [![Define media template dialog box.](./media/catalog1.png)](./media/catalog1.png)

-## Previewing an image from the entity level
+## Preview an image from the entity level

 1. From the page for the entity item in headquarters, you can preview the image that uses the image URL that is derived from the media template.
 For this example, go to the appropriate catalog, and then, on the Action Pane, select **Media \> Images**.
 Use the drop-down list to select different stores that might have different channel profiles.
 2. To edit or remove the implicit media template, you must return to the **Define media template** dialog box for the **Catalog images** page.